 - The hotel reflects Venice’s identity in its sumptuous interior decoration.
 Beautiful terrazzo floors, original wooden ceilings, dressing-table mirrors, countless curlicues of Murano glass, and a remarkable selection of antiques adorn all private and social spaces within the hotel, offering guests an insight into its intriguing and illustrious past.

 - The 82 rooms (including 21 suites), with their returned treasures and seamlessly blended replacements, are all different and all (bar two suites with a more Art Deco twist) retain the sumptuous period style you would expect of a 15th-century Venetian palazzo.
-During my visit, I stayed in a deluxe rooms, and so did my family.
-Unfortunately, the property was fully occupied, so an upgrade was not possible, but both rooms, albeit not large, were gracious and elegant, surrounding us with the history and intrigue of five centuries of Venetian life.
-Bathroom were swathed from floor to ceiling in Italian marble, and came with luxurious Acqua Di Parma toiletries, a brand emblematic of the most refined Italian style.
+During my visit, I stayed in a deluxe rooms.
+Unfortunately, the property was fully occupied, so an upgrade was not possible, but the room, albeit not large, was elegantly decorated.
+The bathroom was swathed from floor to ceiling in Italian marble, and came with luxurious Acqua Di Parma toiletries, a brand emblematic of the most refined Italian style.

 - Ten unique suites are inspired by famous past guests such as Hemingway, Somerset Maugham, Ruskin, and Peggy Guggenheim, after art and cultural institutions such as Punta della Dogana, La Fenice, and by traditional festivities such as the Redentore Suite, whose one-of-a-kind rooftop terrace affords views of the Grand Canal, the Giudecca island and southern lagoon.